agazmararian/agazmararian.github.io/ra_onboarding.md

 ## Feedback

-Feedback frequency will vary depending on the task.
-For data entry, I will give feedback after you code the first 2 entries.
-For data analysis, I will typically provide comments after you have completed the first draft.
+Feedback frequency will vary depending on the task and your preferences.

 I encourage asking questions early.